 - You see a direct correlation between marketing spend and new MRR

-- The amount of the MRR to ARR loan is small and in proportion to the online marketing spend
+- The loan amount is small and in proportion to the online marketing spend

 - Your business keeps growing and there is no economic downturn

-If any of these factors are missing, MRR to ARR loans will make your cash flow situation much more difficult.
+If any of these factors are missing or change, MRR to ARR loans will make your cash flow situation unsustainable.

 Capital for Long-Term Growth

-Long-term debt like TIMIA Capital’s offerings makes a lot more sense for growing SaaS and software-enabled companies.
+Long-term debt like TIMIA Capital’s offerings makes much more sense for growing SaaS and software-enabled companies.